 So I always have an ear out when a new diet book comes out.
 I’ve waded my way through Skinny Bitch, French Women Don’t Get Fat and even Atkins essentials.
 And I’ve always ended up disappointed.
 But late last year when I read The Paleo Solution and gave it a go, I felt I was heading in the right direction.

-While I didn’t actually loose weight, as I blogged about last year, my waistline became a little more slender – exactly what I was hoping for.
+While I didn’t actually lose weight, as I blogged about last year, my waistline became a little more slender – exactly what I was hoping for.
 But I was missing my lentils and chickpeas and beans so I’d decided to add these back along with dairy.

 Then as luck would have it, my Christmas reading included a copy of Tim Ferriss’ latest book The 4-Hour Body.
 After devouring the section on 15 minute female orgasms, I headed straight to the Slow-Carb Diet chapter.